 Responsibilities & Services

 The Bowie Electrical Department maintains power distribution lines and electrical service to City of Bowie customers.
-Bowie is one of the Texas 72 cities with a MOU (Municipally Owned Utility).
+Bowie is one of 72 Texas cities with a MOU (Municipally Owned Utility).

 - Utility Billing Click here to pay your bill online.